 If you getting a blue screen Error and the system restarts continuously then first identify when this error started after installing the recent update, after installing new hardware, after install new device driver etc.

 Windows 10 freezes randomly

 First of all, disconnect all external devices, and check if there is no more problem, system running smoothly then a hardware or software compatibility causing the issue.

-Run third party system optimizer like Ccleaner to clear junk, cache, temp files and fix broken registry errors.
+Run third party system optimizer like Ccleaner to clean junk, cache, temp files and fix broken registry errors.
 That most probably optimize your system performance and temporary glitch if there any.

 Uncheck Automatically system Restart from Startup and Recovery

-- If you are using windows 10 simply Right click on Start menu and select system.
+- If you are using windows 10 simply Right-click on the Start menu and select the system.

 - This will open system properties windows here click on Advanced System Settings.